The second in a new series, ‘Logic Rules’, this article examines the logical behaviors we eschew for illogical reasons…

 A little extra attention would go a long way, unclogging the system and saving everyone precious time

 A little extra attention would go a long way, unclogging the system and saving everyone precious time.
 See, in my mind, here’s what makes sense.
-Bring a customer the bill and spend a extra couple of seconds hovering around (or have your eye out on your way back from the table you have just scooted off to) to cater for those in a hurry, so that they don’t have to wrestle you to the ground before they leave.
-But since I don’t own every restaurant in the world, all you people who are on the trot, especially those dining alone, will have to endure the extra wait every time, unless you make an extra effort to speed things up, which will hopefully not find you charged with harassment.
+Bring a customer the bill and spend a extra couple of seconds hovering around (or have your eye out on your way back from the next table) to cater for those in a hurry, and maybe they won’t have to wrestle you to the ground before they leave.
+But since I don’t own every restaurant in the world, all of us poor sods who’re on the trot, especially those dining alone, have to wait without reason, wasting our time, unless we make an extra effort to speed things up, which will hopefully not find us charged with harassment.

 Ah, teutonic/frisian efficiency.
 Gotta love it when it works with you.
 Makes even a term as ‘de rekening’ (the reckoning?) sound promising.

-Then of course there’s the English pub.
+Then there’s the English pub.
 There you pay at the bar and can do whatever you please afterward.
 So long as you don’t ask for beer in a cocktail glass, you’re fine.

 Cheers!
 Logic rules after all, on occasion.